A topic from the subject of Physical Chemistry in Chemistry.

 3. Dip a clean wire loop into the solution.

-4. Hold the loop in the flame of a Bunsen burner.
+4. Using tongs, hold the loop in the flame of a Bunsen burner.

 Significance:

 This experiment demonstrates the emission spectrum of sodium.
 When sodium chloride is heated in the flame of a Bunsen burner, the electrons in the sodium atoms are excited to higher energy levels.
-When the electrons return to their ground state, they emit photons of light.
-The color of the flame is determined by the wavelength of the photons emitted.
+When these electrons return to their ground state, they emit photons of light.
+The color of the flame (a characteristic yellow-orange for sodium) is determined by the wavelength of the emitted photons.
+This experiment illustrates the principles of atomic emission spectroscopy and demonstrates the relationship between electronic transitions within atoms and the light they emit.

-This experiment can be used to study the electronic structure of atoms and to identify unknown elements.
+This experiment can be used to study the electronic structure of atoms and to identify unknown elements (though this experiment only demonstrates one element).
 It can also be used to demonstrate the principles of spectroscopy.

 Share on: